Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_10.md

 as soon as the responce is sent. just like before the callback function does all the processing , here printing the respone ie the sum.

-the program without oop is easier and simpler to implement , but th eprogramm using oop is standers usually used in a file or a project , it is much more complex but it gives us.
+the program without oop is easier and simpler to implement , but the program using oop is usually used in a file or a project , it is much more complex but it gives us.

 ### ROS2 client for cpp